AndersDeath/diary2/000-current.md

 This day was quite busy.
 I did release in DR SMILE which is nice.
 I also released holy-theory project and finally finished with data generator for readme project.
 I didn't have time for the last one, but I finally found time.
 I also had an interview with weird company.
 A woman couldn't explain what the do to me.
 I'm really disappointed in them.
 Tomorrow will be also busy day.
 I hope nothing bad will happen.
 I received a request to call with Parkos company that is bad sign.
 Their manager told me that he sent me a test task but he didn't and now someone wants talking to me. this is bad.
 I think they will just refuse me.
 I had a great conversation with Oleg yesterday.
 He still tries to break a window to Portugal.
 He almost got all documents for asking for visa.
 I don't know how it will go to him.
 Additionally the apartment prices in Portugal are extremely high.
 They are around 3500-4000 eur for months.
 This is crazy.
 I get 5500-6000 eur per months and this is good salary but even me cannot afford it.
 The situation is crazy.

-# 16 May - Monday - Kaş - 229 day of immigration
+# 16 May - Tuesday - Kaş - 229 day of immigration

+This day was quite nice but absolutely confusing.